rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ### Update Clover

-Download latest `CLOVERX64.efi` from [Dids/clover-builder](https://github.com/Dids/clover-builder/releases) and replace in `EFI/CLOVER`
+Update with Clover Configurator or download latest `CLOVERX64.efi` from [github.com/CloverHackyColor](https://github.com/CloverHackyColor/CloverBootloader/releases) and replace in `EFI/CLOVER`

-### Update OS X
+### Update macOS

 - Make a full backup
-- Check [hackintosher.com](https://hackintosher.com/guides/) for the latest OS X Update Guide
+- Check [hackintosher.com](https://hackintosher.com/guides/) for the latest macOS Update Guide
 - Check all kexts for updates
-- Make a new Clover USB-Drive for testing purpose
+- Create a new Clover Drive for testing purpose
   - Use updated kexts and drivers in post install
-- Boot from new Clover USB-Drive
+- Boot from new Clover Drive
 - If system boots
-  - Mount Mojave EFI partition
+  - Mount EFI partition of Macintosh HD
   - Backup `EFI` to `EFI-Backups`
   - Install new Clover version to EFI partition
   - Copy updated kexts and drivers during post install
-  - Don't forget to copy `Microsoft` folder (it contains the windows bootloader)
+  - Don't forget to copy `Microsoft` and `Ubuntu` folder (it contains the windows and ubuntu bootloader)
-- Eject USB-Drive and reboot
+- Eject Clover Drive and reboot
 - If system boots
-  - Start Mojave Update
+  - Start macOS Update
-  - On restart select newly added `Install OS X ...` partition
+  - On restart select newly added `Install macOS Catalina` partition
-  - Disable all BCRM kexts to prevent loop at the end of boot
-  - After reboot select normal Mojave partition
+  - After reboot select normal Macintosh HD partition
 - If system boots
   - Be happy and enjoy the new update
 - If system doesn't boot on one of these steps